Malibu-Chuchu/NLP_A7/README.md

 # A7: Training Distillation vs LoRA
 #### Submitted by: Patsachon Pattakulpong st124952
+- if you want to see whole file you can access Google Drive link: https://drive.google.com/drive/folders/1wCidZurRrMqwNbA_ES9c7_ArVG0-louI?usp=share_link
 ### Task 1: Hate Speech Dataset that i use: https://huggingface.co/datasets/SetFit/hate_speech18
 ### Task 2: Train the student model
 - 1. Using the odd layers {1, 3, 5, 7, 9, 11} from the 12-layer teacher to the 6-layer student.